 Susan Saltzgiver Designs creates counted cross stitch designs.
 My designs may be

+downloaded through links to download sites.
 Click on the image or title of each

 design for a larger image and many details about the design, as well as those links.

 |When we stitch we are